anon767/Otter/otter/README.md

 then, later, symbolically execute it.
 To do this, there is a script called cilly-with-libc in the same directory as otter-with-libc.
 This can be useful, for example, when merging a program that has a makefile.
-If, say, you are building a program whose makefile produces an executable called 'foo',
+If, say, you are building a program whose makefile produces an executable called `foo`,

     make CC=newlib-1.19.0/otter/cilly-with-libc

-will produce a file 'foo_comb.c', which is the program merged using Otter's libc and POSIX header files.
+will produce a file `foo_comb.c`, which is the program merged using Otter's libc and POSIX header files.
 Later, this can be run using otter-with-libc, which merges the libc and POSIX implementations in with the already-merged file.